On Koebe-type functions for harmonic quasiconformal mappings: Introduction and preliminaries

-The primary objective of this paper is to establish equivalent univalence conditions, pre-Schwarzian and Schwarzian norms, coefficient inequalities, as well as growth and area theorems for the class $\mathcal{K}_{a,\lambda}$ of generalized harmonic quasiconformal Koebe functions.
+The primary objective of this paper is to establish equivalent univalence conditions, pre-Schwarzian and Schwarzian norms, coefficient inequalities, as well as growth and area theorems for the class $\mathcal{K}_{a,\lambda}$ of Koebe-type harmonic quasiconformal functions.

 .10in